 At that moment the rebelling colonies were free of British troops.
-British governors had all fled and the colonies had each established a new government of its own.
+British governors had all fled and the colonies had each established new governments of their own.
 The colonists then took the logical step of declaring their independence from British rule.
 American war aims, which had been uncertain, became clear.
 The new United States was fighting to make the independence it had so bravely declared a reality by preventing the British from reasserting their authority anywhere in the thirteen independent states.

 If success was possible, the more perceptive British planners recognized, speed was essential.
 The colonists had to be brought to terms or their armed forces defeated and dispersed quickly, or Britain’s European enemies would take advantage of Britain’s colonial distraction by attacking British colonies in the Caribbean and beyond and raiding British commerce, making the war for America too costly to continue.

 The second phase of the Revolution—a British invasion of the former colonies—began in the summer of 1776.
 The British committed much of its army, a large part of the Royal Navy, and the services of a large force of mercenaries hired from German principalities to the invasion.
 It was the largest expedition any European power had ever dispatched overseas.